alonshochat/AWS_PythonProject/README.md

 - **Create**, **update**, and **delete** DNS records (A, CNAME, TXT, etc.)
 - Safe operations — only tagged records are managed

+### Global Status Command
+- `project-cli status` – shows a summary of all resources created by this CLI across all services and regions.

 ---

 ## 🛠️ Requirements